pangeo-data/openoceancloud/content/homepage/activities.md

 ### Ocean Decade Laboratories: A Predicted Ocean (15 - 17 Sept, 2021)

-The Ocean Decade Laboratories are a creative, interactive platform to support action for the Ocean Decade around the globe.
+The[UN Ocean Decade Laboratories](https://www.oceandecade-conference.com/en/ocean-decade-laboratories.html) are a creative, interactive platform to support action for the Ocean Decade around the globe.
 OpenOceanCloud will take parted in the [Predicted Ocean Laboratory](https://www.oceandecade-conference.com/en/a-predicted-ocean.html)
 15 - 17 Sept, 2021.

-Stay tuned for more details.
+Our event is an asynchronous global sprint, leveraging technology to bring together a distributed international community.
+We will work together to identify the organizational, technical and community activities needed to advance OpenOceanCloud.
+The outcome of this brainstorming session will be published as a community whitepaper.

+<a class="btn" href="/whitepaper">Participate in the OpenOceanCloud Laboratory</a>

 ### OceanDecade: U.S. Launch Meeting (Feb 2021)